tanfwong/rfsoc_notes/_sources/ch3/deadlock.md

   produces a piece of data (e.g., a signal sample) each clock cycle and insert pieces of data alternatively into $\mathcal{B}_{A,B}$ and
-  $\mathcal{B}_{A,C}$, and that tasks $B$ and $C$ are each able to consume a piece of data from their respective FIFO every two clock cycles.
+  $\mathcal{B}_{A,C}$, and that tasks $B$ and $C$ are each able to consume a piece of data from their respective FIFOs every two clock cycles.
 Note that the insertion rate matches the consumption rate for
   $\mathcal{B}_{A,B}$ and $\mathcal{B}_{A,C}$.